SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

 Author

-23 thoughts on “SCCM Third-Party Updates Step by Step Troubleshooting Process Guide”
+23 thoughts on “SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide”

 1. Hey Anoop, is there any easy way to update a password protected BIOS and Bitlocker enabled system using Third party catalog.
 I’ve been trying a step in TS ” Install software Updates” to install the BIOS updates by making them available.
 I also add steps to remove BIOS password and suspend Bitlocker( with reboot count 1) in the TS prior running this step.
 But i’m afraid this method will still go uncontrolled as we don’t want BIOS to be flashed with bitlocker on.